AlfredoLlaquet/Alfredo_Llaquet-Alsina_Crumbs/index.md

 *Crumb 2281*: **Play Dough**: At some wholesale stores you can buy 55-gallon drums of play dough.
 They are in heavy demand among companies suspected of having ties to organized crime.

 *Crumb 2282*: **The Aliens**: On every screen on the planet at once, the purple creature with antlers, eight eyes, two thousand ears on each side of the head, a mouth that seemed a colander, and a nose that resembled a big eggplant, appeared and said, “Hello, Earthlings.
 We are the aliens you have been expecting for so long.
 Yes, you are not alone.
 There’s also us, the Xrtoo-cough-whee-boom-boom, in the universe.
 We are much more advanced and intelligent than you.
 For instance, I know the result of 1,234 times 4,321.
 Do you?
 Of course not.
 Therefore, as your superiors we demand that you forget about your false gods and embrace Turd-poo-sh’t the true creator of everything.”

+*Crumb 2283*: **The Thing Reflects on the State of Things**: After making love for 20 hours straight, Venus, the Roman goddess, and The Thing, her partner and the embodiment of the concept of artificial intelligence, take a break, which the deity uses to say, “Hon, I’ve been meaning to ask you what you think about the latest AI hoopla.”
+“Whew!
+I see powerful people dreaming of controlling an uncontrollable genie.”
+“That seems worrying.
+Maybe the real consolidated pantheon should intervene.”
+“Not at all, hon.
+The genie they would like to create is totally out of their reach.
+They are children convinced that the family’s beagle will grow to become a T-Rex.”

+*Crumb 2284*: **Potatoes**: The Final Potato-form storms into my apartment.
+“What is this madness?!” exclaims I. “Since when is it okay for the characters of the crumbverse to invade my space like this?
+It’s the second time in a few crumbs!”
+“I’m here,” says the divine tuber, “to object to the analogy you used in crumb 2268.
+Why a potato?
+Why not an egg or a walnut?”
+“What is it to you?
+Or are you, perhaps, recognizing that you are a potato?”
+“How dare you?
+I’m not a potato!
+I’m the Final Potato-form; I’m all that is and was plus god once reality ends.”
+“So?”
+“Forget it.
+Have a nice day.”
+“Knock the next time.”
+“Yes, sorry about that.”

+*Crumb 2285*: **Logan Paul’s 2017 Aokigahara Video**: I consider this video, of which I have only seen 10 seconds because I have better things to do, both peak contemporary art and a very effective campaign to discourage suicide.
+As contemporary art, it’s incomparable: a group of young people film themselves next to the purple corpse of a recently deceased man who killed himself.
+It’s innovative and bold, like good art ought to be.
+As discouragement it’s even better: don’t kill yourself because you may end up being ridiculed by some idiots.

+*Crumb 2286*: **Manners**: “Would you like to fornicate, miss?”
+“With whom?”
+“It would be my honor.”
+“I see.
+Thank you, sir, but not today.
+Have a nice evening.”
+“You too.”